ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 StorageV2 deployed to: 0x32CaF0D54B0578a96A1aDc7269F19e7398358174
 ```

-`0x32CaF0D54B0578a96A1aDc7269F19e7398358174` would be our new `implementation address`, the logic contract referenced later in this tutorial.
+`0x32CaF0D54B0578a96A1aDc7269F19e7398358174` will be our new `implementation` address, the logic contract consumed by the proxy contract.

 #### Use Hardhat To Interact With The Proxy